Eight of best ways to treat snoring and get better sleep

 6) Use a dental mouthpiece

-An oral appliance can help to open up your air passages, allowing you to breathe better and stop snoring.
+An oral appliance, such as this Sweet Sleep mouthguard, can help to open up your air passages, allowing you to breathe better and stop snoring.
 Make sure that your dental mouthpiece fits your mouth perfectly.
 You may need to consult your dentist on how you can have one customized for your use.

 7) Visit a sleep specialist